3. DIAGNOSIS

 3.8.1.
 Ultrasound

-Ultrasonography of the LUT plays a role in the differential diagnosis of women with LUTS and in cases presenting with haematuria.
+Ultrasonography of the LUT plays a role in the evaluation of women with LUTS.

-Ultrasonography has been used in the evaluation of UI and pelvic floor since the 1980s.
-Different imaging approaches, such as abdominal, transvaginal, transrectal, perineal and transurethral are described.
+Ultrasonography using different imaging approaches, such as abdominal, transvaginal, transrectal, perineal and transurethral are described.
 The bladder neck and urethra are easily visible, and measurements can be done at rest and during straining, coughing and pelvic floor contraction.
-The parameters assessed in the diagnosis of SUI, for example, include bladder neck mobility or descent, urethro-vesical angle, and urethral rotation [102,103].
+The parameters assessed may include bladder neck mobility or descent, urethro-vesical angle, and urethral rotation and can be useful particularly in the evaluation of SUI [98,99].
 Ultrasonography can be used to assess PFMs and their function.
 Contraction of PFM results in displacement of pelvic structures that can easily be imaged on US.
 Integrity of the levator ani muscle can be determined by 3D transperineal US.
-Ultrasound may also provide information on the anatomical changes of the LUT and pelvic floor associated with persistence of symptoms post-treatment [104].
-The specific role of US is discussed in the condition-specific sections of these guidelines where applicable.
+Ultrasound may also provide information on the anatomical changes of the LUT, and pelvic floor associated with persistence of symptoms post-treatment [100].

-As OAB syndrome is linked to DO, it has been hypothesised that frequent detrusor contractions may increase detrusor/bladder wall thickness (DWT/BWT).
-No consensus exists as to the relationship between OAB and increased BWT/DWT [105], and there is no evidence that BWT/DWT imaging improves management of OAB.
-There is no widely accepted standardised bladder volume for bladder wall thickness measurement.
+Ultrasound is also used to measure detrusor wall thickness which has been studied for its diagnostic utility in OAB and BOO.
+The details are presented in the relevant sections of this guideline.
+In summary no consensus exists as to the relationship between OAB/BOO and/or increased bladder wall thickness (BWT)/detrusor wall thickness (DWT) [101], and there is no evidence that BWT/DWT imaging improves management of OAB.
+There is no widely accepted standardised bladder volume for BWT measurement.

 There is a general consensus that MRI provides good global pelvic floor assessment, including POP, defecatory function and integrity of the pelvic floor support [103].
 However, there is a large variation in MRI interpretation between observers [104] and little evidence to support its clinical usefulness in the management of LUTS/UI.
 There is no conclusive evidence that MRI evaluation of POP is more clinically useful than vaginal examination.
 Studies have assessed the use of imaging to assess the mechanism of MUS insertion for SUI.
 One study suggested that MUS placement decreased mobility of the mid-urethra but not of the bladder neck [105].
 Following MUS, a wider gap between pubic symphysis and sling (assessed by imaging) has been shown to correlate with a lower chance of cure of SUI [106].